lofi8bits/Sysadmin_Spells/README.md

 # Sysadmin_Spells
 Simple scripts for sysadmins

 Here are some basic commands and scripts for sysadmins.
-Most of it are for Debian or Debian-based distros.
+Most of them are for Debian or Debian-based distros.